johannescastner/wordpress-ipynb-git-bridge/README.md

 - Auto sync the repository to the blog to make the relevant database state (aside from comments) reproducible

 ### Known caveats
+- On a throttled connection initial page load is painfully slow because document size expodes
 - Rendering interactive visualizations is limited, this needs more testing.
 - Article heading must go into the wordpress document or you would have no title for navigation.
 - Excerpt must be set manually